goruck/nilm/ml/README.md

-# Placeholder for ml README.md
+# This folder contains all machine learning related code.
+See main README for more information.